 1. Conduct Keyword Research

-However, in order to make your blog posts show up in the search engines, you have to optimize them with keywords.
+However, to make your blog posts show up in the search engines, you have to optimize them with keywords.
 There are various tools you can use to help you find the ideal keywords for your posts.

 You want to find keywords that match the topic of your post and that users are typing into Google and other search engines.

-Now, the key is not to riddle your posts with too many keywords.
+The key is not to riddle your posts with too many keywords.
 As a rule of thumb, you should have your keyword in the title, first paragraph, in one subheading, and in the end.

 2. Focus On the Headline

-For instance, numbered list posts do well if you’re giving a checklist, top 10 list, or a list of tips.
+For instance, numbered list posts do well if you’re giving a checklist, a top 10 list, or a list of tips.
 One example is: “10 Ways to Get More Visitors to Your Blog.”

-Another idea is to make your title shocking, but truthful.
+Another idea is to make your title shocking but truthful.
 For example, you can make a title like: “WordPress Sites Make Up 32% of the Web – Here’s How to Make Your WP Blog Stand Out.”

 Stats are always great to include.
 And there’s something about numbers that make titles eye-catching.